Growth and Occupational Well-being of Youth Laboratory

 - Describing occupational development of infants and toddlers with SCD

-- Assessing facilitators and barriers of participation in developmental screening and early intervention among caregivers of young children with SCD
+- Assessing facilitators and barriers to participation in developmental screening and early intervention among caregivers of young children with SCD

 General Description of Student Activities

-Learning activities are centered around the individual needs of each project and learning goals of each student.
+Learning activities are centered on the individual needs of each project and each student's learning goals.
 Students can expect to learn and practice pediatric assessments including the Bayley Scales of Infant Development-4, Infant Toddler Activity Card Sort and the Ages and Stages Questionnaire-3.
 There may be opportunities to learn and practice additional assessments of motor development in young children.
-Students will have opportunities to engage in the research process and work on existing projects that will involve recruitment of young children and caregivers, data collection and entry, pediatric evaluation, data analysis and scientific writing.
-Weekly lab meetings will focus on the development of student projects and discussions about health equity, family-centered research and intervention, pediatric assessment and presentation of scholarly work.
+Students will have opportunities to engage in the research process and work on existing projects involving the recruitment of young children and caregivers, data collection and entry, pediatric evaluation, data analysis and scientific writing.
+Weekly lab meetings will focus on developing student projects and discussions about health equity, family-centered research and intervention, pediatric assessment and presentation of scholarly work.